-When we drove to Eldhraun house it was dark so we didn’t see the view in our right and left.
-It was only morning when we drove back to Kirkjublaeklaustur we saw that the accommodation is located in the middle of mossy lava field along the road which belong to Eldhraun Lava Field.
+When we drove to Eldhraun house it was already dark so we didn’t see the view on our right and left.
+It was only when checked out and drove to Kirkjubaejarklaustur that we saw that mossy lava field along the road which belong to Eldhraun Lava Field.

-Today plan was to drive up to Borgarnes and stay the night in the area close to Arnastappi so we could see Kirkjuffel the next day.
-But before that we’re going to make a stop to see Fjadrargljufur (I hope I spell it right).
+Today plan was to drive up past Borgarnes and stay the night in the area close to Arnastappi so we could see Kirkjuffel the next day.
+But before that we’re going to make a stop to see Skaftareldahraun and Fjadrargljufur.

 It is a favourite for most tourist in Iceland and partly tourism has also increased to the canyon because it was featured in one of the Justin Bieber videos.
 It is a very beautiful sight in Summer and favorite photography spot due to the strange shapes and arches of the canyon.
 Last year spring, the trail has been closed to preserve the vegetation and we don’t know if it will continue.

 In winter Fjadrargljufur is rarely accessible because the road is usually blocked by snow.
 However when we went there, we saw the road was open.

 My pictures in winter doesn’t do justice to the canyon as you can’t see the stream falling and the shape of the canyon clearly.
 There is a clear path which takes you along the edge of the canyon and lead you to a waterfall.
 I read somewhere it takes about 1 hour.